Devaniti/blog.boolka.dev/_posts/2024-03-30-Introduction-to-GPU-Programming-with-D3D12-Intro.markdown

 GPU is short for Graphics Processing Unit.
 They are a very common piece of hardware that is present in virtually any modern consumer computer/smartphone/game console/etc. In fact, you are most likely relying on one while reading this text right now.

 Originally GPUs were designed to solve a specific problem: render 3D graphics.
-But over the years, as realism of 3D graphics advanced, GPUs became more and more generalized, with modern GPUs often used for computations that are no longer related to graphics: Scientific Simulations, Machine Learning, Cryptocurrency Mining, etc. Using GPUs for general purpose calculations even got its own name: GPGPU.
+But over the years, as realism of 3D graphics advanced, GPUs became more and more generalized, with modern GPUs often used for computations that are no longer related to graphics: Scientific Simulations, Machine Learning, Cryptocurrency Mining, etc.

 So, it is worth exploring how exactly are GPUs different from CPUs, why only certain use cases use them, and how to write and run your code on one.